-Director, MPsych(Clin), MAPS Clinical Psychologist – Executive Coach – Meditation Teacher
+Director, MPsych(Clin), MAPS, FCCLP, Clinical Psychologist – Executive Coach – Meditation Teacher

 Director Liana Taylor founded the Mindfulness Centre believing that Mindfulness and MBCT are gifts to the world – and she wanted others to have access to these gifts for themselves and for the people they work with.
 Her many roles include: Director, meditation teacher, MBCT teacher trainer, mentor and inspiring keynote speaker.

 I love the heart, depth and beauty that mindfulness-based programs can bring to life.
 I am passionate about cultivating wisdom and happiness, for all people.

 Based in Adelaide, Liana has retreated with, taken teachings from or trained with the creators of MBCT, MBSR and ACT, and is herself one of the leading teachers of mindfulness and MBCT to professionals across Australia.
 With over 20 years experience in both the Clinical Psychology and Buddhist fields she brings the depth of her understanding and its applications in daily life, to her teaching and all that she does.

 Her passions include her loved ones, teaching meditation, climbing mountains, Argentine tango, playing cello and bringing hope, beauty, clarity of thought and playfulness into the world.

 Founder and principal MBCT teacher trainer with Mindfulness Centre, Liana teaches and supervises the professional MBCT training at the Mindfulness Centre, teaches at Adelaide University, Lifeflow Meditation Centre and Ashtree Sangha and speaks across Australia.
 She started the Mindfulness Centre to train professionals in Mindfulness-based approaches believing that all people deserve respectful, highly skilled services from professionals who value the heart in human connection.